dkratzert/FinalCif/docs/checkcif.rst

 Ther you have the possibility to reply to A and B level alerts and save them to the CIF:

 .. image:: pics/finalcif_responses.png
+Validation response form editor.

 ----

 A resulting response form:

 .. image:: pics/response_cell.png
+A single response form in the FinalCif main table.